-What the Toronto waterfront looked like in the 1970s
+This is what Toronto's waterfront looked like in the 1970s

-Toronto's waterfront might still need work to live up to the potential that most of us believe it has, but a look back in time reveals just what a mess the area was back in the 1970s when its period as an industrial hub came to a close.
+Toronto's waterfront might still be years away from being transformed into Sidewalk Lab's neighbourhood of the future, but a look back in time reveals just what a mess the area was back in the 1970s when its period as an industrial hub came to a close.

-What's so remarkable is that the general shape of the harbour has remained intact all these years, but steady efforts over the four decades have reclaimed the land for residential and recreational use.

-While opinions are mixed about the presence of condos along the lakeside, these images serve as a reminder that development along the water served as a catalyst for much of the improvement we've witnessed since it was one giant brown field.
+While opinions are mixed about the continued build-up of condos along the lakeside, these images serve as a reminder that development along the water served as a catalyst for much of the improvement we've witnessed since it was one giant brown field.

-Let's not overstate the importance of the condo, though.
-The federally funded Harbourfront project was also a key element in our waterfront's revitalization.
-Throughout the decade, industrial sites were expropriated to give way to art galleries, recreational space, and performance venues.
+During the 1970s, industrial sites were expropriated to give way to art galleries, recreational space, and performance venues.
+It was also in 1976 that the federally funded Harbourfront project got underway - a key element in our waterfront's revitalization.

-Behold, the post-industrial Toronto waterfront of the 1970s.
+Behold, the Toronto waterfront of the 1970s.

 View of the central harbour and burgeoning skyline in 1970.
 Photo via the Toronto Archives.